nextcloud/documentation/admin_manual/configuration/configuration_language.rst

 * output_buffering = 16384

 whereas the "output_buffering" has to be given in Megabytes but as a plain figure (without size-units as 'M' or 'G')

+This configurations have been prooven by test up to filesizes of 16 GigaBytes.